iddm/LIR/README.md

 # LIR
 A lisp implementation for the rust interop.

-The original idea was to develop such a language which satisfied these criteria:
+The idea was to create a language that would satisfy the following criteria:

 1. It is a LISP for Rust as Clojure for Java.
 2. It ensures all the best things in Rust in LISP manner (type safety, compilation, crates)